-BIF Description erlang:disconnect_node(Node) Forces the disconnection of a node. erlang:get_cookie() Returns the magic cookie of the current node.

-erlang:get_cookie(Node) Returns the magic cookie for node Node. is_alive() Returns true if the runtime system is a node and can connect to other nodes, false otherwise. monitor_node(Node, true false) Monitors the status of Node.
-A message { nodedown, Node } is received if the connection to it is lost. node() Returns the name of the current node.
-Allowed in guards. node(Arg) Returns the node where Arg, a pid, reference, or port, is located. nodes() Returns a list of all visible nodes this node is connected to. nodes(Arg) Depending on Arg, this function can return a list not only of visible nodes, but also hidden nodes and previously known nodes, and so on. erlang:set_cookie(Cookie) Sets the magic cookie, Cookie to use when connecting all nodes that have no explicit cookie set with erlang:set_cookie/2. erlang:set_cookie(Node, Cookie) Sets the magic cookie used when connecting Node.
-If Node is the current node, Cookie is used when connecting all nodes that have no explicit cookie set with this function. spawn[link opt](Node, Fun) Creates a process at a remote node. spawn[link opt](Node, Module, FunctionName, Args) Creates a process at a remote node.
+BIF Description erlang:disconnect_node(Node) Forces the disconnection of a node. erlang:get_cookie() Returns the magic cookie of the current node. is_alive() Returns true if the runtime system is a node and can connect to other nodes, false otherwise. monitor_node(Node, true false) Monitors the status of Node.
+A message {nodedown, Node} is received if the connection to it is lost. node() Returns the name of the current node.
+Allowed in guards. node(Arg) Returns the node where Arg, a pid, reference, or port, is located. nodes() Returns a list of all visible nodes this node is connected to. nodes(Arg) Depending on Arg, this function can return a list not only of visible nodes, but also hidden nodes and previously known nodes, and so on. erlang:set_cookie(Node, Cookie) Sets the magic cookie used when connecting to Node.
+If Node is the current node, Cookie is used when connecting to all new nodes. spawn[link opt](Node, Fun) Creates a process at a remote node.